aperezdc/ngx-fancyindex/README.rst

   If set to an empty string, the default footer supplied by the module will be sent.

+.. note:: Using this directive needs the ngx_http_addition_module_ built into Nginx.

 .. warning:: When inserting custom header/footer a subrequest will be issued so potentially any URL can be used as source for them.
 Although it will work with external URLs, only using internal ones is supported.